MolBIFFM/diana/README.md

 Extracted mass spectrometric measurements, expressed as binary logarithms of the corresponding ratios, are represented by keys consisting of four components.
-The first component refers to the specified time of measurement, the second to the specified type of post-translational modification, the third refers to the relative position of the corresponding modification site and the fourth to the replicate.
+The first component refers to the specified time of measurement, the second to the specified type of post-translational modification, the third to the relative position of the corresponding modification site and the fourth to the replicate.
 Entries consisting of three components refer to modification site-specific combinations of replicates.

 `"post-translational modification 30"` and `"post-translational modification 120"` each refer to the specified types of